 And, you guessed it.
 The benefit is that your day easier, less stressful.
 You’ll begin to enjoy things more.
 You’ll see opportunities for helping others.
 All three outlooks have their place.
 Don’t get stuck in one.
 Don’t get stuck in any one perspective.
 Live life using all three roles.

 The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails. — William Arthur Ward

 7. Communicate with Honesty

 This is one of those realizations that will take the pressure off.
 It will make you easier to live with.
-You’ll find that you will be disappointed less often when you take responsibility for communicating your realistic expectations.
+If you learn to communicate realistic expectations, you will be disappointed less often.
 Don’t confuse simple choices with bias and prejudice.
 Learn to spot in yourself and others.

 8. Overcome Decision Paralysis

 The idea that the Universe will send an omen or sign to confirm every decision leads to decision paralysis.
 Waiting for a divine sign leads to many disappointments.
 That’s because the Universe doesn’t care whether you buy broccoli or green beans.
 They either don’t get the omen or interpret it wrong.